Milofow/Milofow/Research/UX.md

   </tr>
 </table>

-I adjusted my designs from the durability tests, because of the majority choosing for an extra fold out window instead of a pop up window.
+In the final prototype I'll have to adjust my designs from the durability tests, because of the majority choosing for an extra fold out window instead of a pop up window.